0xLuigi/metamask-vault-finder/README.md

 ├── 42                  # The answer to the ultimate question of life, the universe, and everything :D
 ```
 ### Test File
 - The project includes a sample Firefox MetaMask wallet file named `42` that you can use to test the functionality of the tool.
+- The password for file 42 is: MetaMask

 ## 👨‍💻 Author